dgabor29001/cordova-plugin-stepper/README.md

 _Note: Background service can only be stopped by this method._

 #### setGoal (num, successCallback, errorCallback)
 Set a goal (number of steps) for a pedometer.
-This is necessary for the correct calculation of the remaining steps and the display of the indicator in the notification.
+When a goal is set, a progress bar is shown in the notification.

 Example:
 ```js